tommyku/ruby-server/README.md

-# Neeto
+# Standard Notes Server, Ruby Implementation

+This is a production-ready reference implementation of the [Standard Notes](standardnotes.org) protocol.

-Neeto is a simple and secure personal notes/blogging system.
+Standard Notes is a secure personal notes/simple blogging system.

-You can see a live demo at https://app.neeto.io.

-Neeto is decentralized, which means anyone can run a Neeto server or client.
-The "official" client is available at app.neeto.io, and by default uses the main Neeto server.
-However, this option can be overridden to use a server of your choosing.
+A production client is available at https://app.neeto.io.

+The Standard Notes protocol allows any client or server to communicate with one other and manage a user's notes as long as they speak the same language.
+Anyone can run a SN server or client.

-### What is Neeto?
+### What is Standard Notes?
-Neeto is a simple personal notes application with a strong focus on privacy and encryption.
+Standard Notes is a simple personal notes application with a strong focus on privacy and encryption.
 Notes are encrypted locally before being transmitted over the wire with a key only the user knows, and then encrypted once more server-side with a key only the server knows.

-Neeto also allows you to create URLs for groups of notes.
+SN also allows you to create URLs for groups of notes.
 This means you can create a group called 'blog' and make the notes in this group publicly viewable at yourdomain.com/blog.

 You can also share individual notes and customize the URL, i.e if you wrote about finding secure and private Evernote alternatives, you can share it at yourdomain.com/why-i-switched-from-evernote.

 All this happens automatically and with very little effort from you.

 ### The Neeto Client
-**Features**

-- Grouping of notes
-- Auto-save
-- Markdown editor
-- Easy publishing/sharing of groups or individual notes.
-- Local encryption.
-- Quick filtering
-- Full screen writing
-- Simple UI

-For details about the "official" Neeto client, please see the [Neeto web client repo](https://github.com/neeto-project/neeto-web-client).
+The Neeto app is a production client that conforms to the Standard Notes protocol.
+For details about the Neeto client, or for instructions on running your own client, see the [Neeto web client repo](https://github.com/neeto-project/neeto-web-client).

 ### Running your own server
-You can run your own Neeto server, which allows you to have 100% control of your data.
-The Neeto server is built with Ruby on Rails and can be deployed in minutes.
-You can then use your server with any client that supports the Neeto protocol.
+You can run your own Standard Notes server, and use it with any SN compatible client.
+This allows you to have 100% control of your data.
+This server implementation is built with Ruby on Rails and can be deployed in minutes.

 #### Getting started